INLnano/pyMOE/docs/index.rst

 * Operations with/within mask files (e.g. change layer numbers, make intances, CAD file import, merge shapes, ...)

 Dependencies
 ************

 A list of dependencies (with versions) is at https://github.com/INLnano/pyMOE/blob/main/requirements.txt .
-To use the package straighforwardly please make sure you have those dependencies (and versions) installed.
+To use the package straighforwardly please make sure you have these dependencies (and versions) installed.

-Modular architechture
+Modular architecture
 *********************

-pyMOE is based on a modular architechture, where each module provides specific functionalities.
-The use of each module and its inter-modular connections is exemplified in notebooks (see Notebooks, there is one notebook for each module).
+pyMOE is based on a modular architecture, where each module provides specific functionalities.
+The use of each module and its inter-modular connections is exemplified at  https://www.sciencedirect.com/science/article/pii/S0010465524002546#fg0060 and practically in the example notebooks (there is one notebook for each module).

+Literature
+**********

+For background, theory, package structure, practical results and discussion of package's performance, please refer to the publication:

+J. Cunha, J. Queiroz, C. Silva, F. Gentile and D. E. Aguiam, pyMOE: Mask Design and Modelling for Micro Optical Elements and Flat Optics, Computer Physics Communications 109331 (2024).
+Link: https://doi.org/10.1016/j.cpc.2024.109331

 Example Notebooks
 *****************